carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 Processes define inputs and outputs for a task.
 Channels are then used to manipulate the flow of data from one process to the next.
 The interaction between processes, and ultimately the pipeline execution flow itself, is then explicitly defined in a workflow section.

 In the following example we have a channel containing three elements, e.g., 3 data files.
 We have a process that takes the channel as input.
 Since the channel has three elements, three independent instances (tasks) of that process are run in parallel.
-Each task generates an output, that is passed to another channel, which is used as input for the next process.
+Each task generates an output, which is passed to another channel and used as input for the next process.

 <p align="center">
    <img alt="Processes and channels" src="../fig/channel-process_fqc.png" width="500">